Junior School K-6

 We value expertise, experience and stability in our staff: we believe that quality teachers equate to quality teaching.

-Rhonda Robson oversees our Junior School and also Gawura.
+Rhonda Robson oversees our Junior School and Gawura School.
 She has found it immensely satisfying to witness the stunning transformation of both of these schools in recent years.

 The development of high-quality teaching and learning programs has led to exceptional academic improvement and the intentionally individualised pastoral care and student wellbeing programs have created a warm and joyous culture, where all children are valued and thriving.